 Are you new to blogging, mama?

-I love blogging so much, and that’s probably why two years ago I decided to become a freelance writer.
+I love blogging so much, and that’s probably why three years ago I decided to become a freelance writer.
 I blog for a living, and it’s been the best decision I made for my family and me.

 You know why?
 My family has been sick.
 We’ve all had the flu, stomach flu, icky colds, low-grade fevers and more for over a month!
 Because I have a blog, I can take care of my twins at home every day, and not have to worry about going back to work, hiring a babysitter or taking them to day care.